UCL-ARC/2023-06-UCL-HPC-online/index.md

 - This workshop is open to the public.
 - If you are interested in attending this workshop, contact me@example.com for more information
+{% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to researchers, staff and students at UCL.
+You will need an account on UCL's High Performance Computing cluster "Myriad" in order to complete the course.
 </p>
-{% endcomment %}

 <hr/>